flyingcakes85/git-workshop-notes/chapters/chapter_2.md

 #
 ```

-The is giving the output you saw with `git status` one more time, so that you can be sure that you are committing all the files you want.
+You get the output you saw with `git status` one more time, so that you can be sure that you are committing all the files you want.
 On the first line, give a commit title.
 Leave a blank line, and from the third line, you can write the description.

 Here is an example.
 Note that I did not remove the lines that were already there.
 They are starting with a '#' and git will ignore them.